Engine No. 12980 Brown and Barlow carburetor

 A number of Minervas were built in Australia, from the engine, and other accessories that were sent out from the factory.
 As a result no two Minerva looked the same.

 However Minerva were innovative offering 1/4 elliptic sprung forks for the roads of the times and providing rear block brake being the only stopper.
-Fuel tanks came in a variety of shapes and this one is the 'square edge' tank as well as the Brown and Barlow carburetor, an improvement for Aussie hot summers.
+Fuel tanks came in a variety of shapes and this one is the 'square edge' tank as well as the Brown and Barlow carburetor, an improvement for hot Australian summers.

 The Minerva may be viewed at Dunolly 3472 Victoria Australia.